tymyrddin/green/source/docs/pii/quantum.md

 * Old devices may not support it.
 Check your app versions.
 * VPNs/SSL will need upgrades too.
 Most web traffic is still vulnerable.

-Encrypt like the future depends on it (because it does)
+Encrypt like the future depends on it (because it does).

 Quantum computing won’t just break crypto—it’ll rewrite privacy, finance, and cybersecurity.
 By using PQXDH and quantum PGP now, you’re locking the vault before the thieves get the tools.